ilarikokko/Finnish_bandplans_for_SDR/README.md

 ### 3. Finnish_bandplan_for_SDRsharp.py
 - **Description**:The "Linux" Python version of the SDR# bandplan script.
 - **Usage**:
-    - Run the script in a Python environment `python3 ./Finnish_bandplan_for_SDRsharp.py` with the required libraries installed (read Requirements for Python scripts).
+    - Run the script in a Python environment `python3 ./Finnish_bandplan_for_SDRsharp.py` with the required libraries installed (read "Requirements for Python scripts").
     - The output will be saved as `BandPlan.xml`.

 ### 4. Finnish_bandplan_for_SDRsharp.exe